raul23/equifax-data-breach/README.rst

   multiple times into Equifax's systems directly from Chinese-based IP addresses.
-These conspirators are not your average Joe that doesn't know much about network forensics but are supposedly part of PLA's 54th Research Institute which has traditionally focused on supporting electronic warfare akin to Cyber Command as opposed to cyber espionage []_.
+These conspirators are not your average Joe that doesn't know much about network forensics but are supposedly part of PLA's 54th Research Institute which has traditionally focused on supporting electronic warfare akin to Cyber Command as opposed to cyber espionage [VD]_.

   Therefore, these four accused members of the PLA should know very well how to hide their tracks and use only IP addresses from outside China.